kinfuy/vite-plugin-shortcuts/README.md

 # vite-plugin-shortcuts

 Add additional customized shortcut key population for vite4.
-If it is vite3, add shortcut key function
+If the current version of vite does not support shortcut keys, add the shortcut key function

 <p>
   <a href="https://www.npmjs.org/package/vite-plugin-shortcuts">